AyrtonBayer25/Python_API/README.md

 # Python_API
-In this repository I use API keys from websites to be used in my pandas file to showcase current information from a website.
+In this repository, I used an API key from a website to be used in my pandas file to showcase current information from a website.
-This is project is to display a mixture of python knowledge and teh use of API keys.
+This is project is to display a mixture of python, pandas, and matplotlib, knowledge and the integration of API keys.